HTTP-RPC/Kilo/README.md

       ...
     ]

-For example, a descriptor for the hypothetical math service might look something like this:
+For example, a descriptor for the hypothetical math service could be obtained by a GET request for `/math`, and might look something like this:

     [
       {